 “Tim Smith, the baritone who performed for your series last year, suggested I get in touch with you” or “I grew up near Portland and know your series well!”

-If you don’t have a connection, make one between their series and what you have to offer, “I saw that you’ve booked world music groups and wanted to introduce my band [NAME IT] because we specialize in music from . . . “
+If you don’t have a connection, make one between their series and what you have to offer, “I saw that you’ve booked world music groups and was impressed with the terrific roster of artists you’ve presented.